KanchanBorole/GSoC-2026-Final-Report/Index.md

 ## Contributions

-The major contributions made during the project are summarized below.
+The contributions made during the project are summarized below.

-#### Pull Requests

 <div align="center">